geri1701/retrotris/README.md

 # retrotris
 ![Gameplay](assets/swappy-20230813_213201.png)
-Retrotris is a Rust implementation of a classic puzzle game, powered by the Piston game engine.
-This project is crafted as a personal endeavor to explore the capabilities of the Piston engine and enhance Rust programming skills.
+retrotris is a Rust remake of the classic falling blocks puzzle game, created and maintained by a growing group of contributors.
+It showcases Rust-powered game development and uses the [FLTK](https://crates.io/crates/fltk) crate for its user interface.

 ## Features